jrq3rq/jrq3rq/README.md

 #

 Feel free to explore my projects and don't hesitate to reach out if you have any questions, ideas, or collaboration opportunities.
-Let's push the boundaries of what's possible together!

 [Connect with me on LinkedIn](https://www.linkedin.com/in/james-rrsantos)